 Mr Alan Gillespie, Consultant Gynaecologist

 Claremont Clinics: Thursday evenings/Friday & Saturday mornings

-This depends on the results of the investigations but most patients will be reassured that there is no serious cause for their symptoms.
-In the small proportion of patients where significant pathology is identified, then surgery will usually follow.
+What happens next?
+This depends on the results of the investigations.
+Most patients will be reassured that there is no serious cause for their symptoms.
+In the small proportion of patients where cancer is identified then surgery will usually follow.

-A private consultation with Mr Gillespie at Claremont is £185 if you don’t have health insurance and any procedures undertaken will incur additional charges which you will be made fully aware of.
-For more information or to book an appointment with Mr Gillespie, just call our Private Patient Team on 0114 263 2114 or email email@example.com.
-You only need a GP referral letter if you are insured, you can see one of our Private GPs quickly for this if you prefer.
+A private consultation with Mr Gillespie is £195 if you don’t have health insurance.
+To book an appointment, just call our Private Patient Team on 0114 263 2114.
+You can self-refer to Mr Gillespie if you are paying for yourself.
+You only need a GP referral letter if you are insured (Mr Gillespie is recognised by all health insurers) and you can see one of our Private GPs quickly for this if you prefer.